sudksing/pruGlobal/README.md

 # pruGlobal
 Web Crawler

-This two-page web application allows to crawl the href link based on supplying a given domain name and number of pages to be visited.
-First page tasks domain name and the number of pages as input.
-On submit in same page a button appears, clicking on that, navigates to output page.
-That basically shows the result in JSON format.
-Also, that is a "Refresh" button which allows to refresh the page to retrieve more information.
+This two-page web application allows to crawl the href link based on inputs given as domain name and number of pages to be visited.
+First page takes domain name and the page count as input.
+On clicking the submit button in the same page, another button appears next to it.
+Clicking on this button, site navigates to output page.
+Where it basically shows the result in JSON format.
+Also, there is a "Refresh" button on output page which allows to refresh the page to retrieve updated contents.

 # Design/Development Approach
 From technical design perspective, this application has two parts.
 First, it navigates the links in a recursive way and writes to a file in asynchronous way.
 Second, an URL has been exposed to show the result which also works asynchronously and display the contents in JSON format.
+However in order to see the updated contents, page refresh is required.

 # Tools & technologies
 1. NodeJs